 The story itself is simple.
-It’s a tale of settlers and indigenous people, “civilized society” and “savages”, cross-cultural love, forbidden relationships, and the triumph of love and goodness over greed and brute force.
+It’s a tale of settlers and indigenous people, “civilized society” vs. “savages”, cross-cultural love, forbidden relationships, and the triumph of love and goodness over greed and brute force.

 The Setting and Main Characters are: